 All blocks include the Advanced setting, where you can add a CSS class.

 Headings get their own block.
-It’s represented by the letter T in the list.
+It’s represented by the icon that looks like an award ribbon.
 Or, just start typing, then change the Paragraph block to a Heading.

 Depending on your topic, you may end up using this common Gutenberg block more often than any other except the paragraph!